 - Social Networking – instruction in safely accessing popular networking sites for visually impaired students

-Individual student and/or family counseling can be provided by a licensed clinical social worker to address social emotional issues related to the impact of vision loss on educational performance and daily life as well as other family or environmental stressors.
-Services can be provided at MSB, in school or in the home with the family.
+Individual student and family social work consulting can be provided by a licensed clinical social worker to address social-emotional issues related to the impact of vision loss on educational performance and daily life, as well as other family or environmental stressors.
+Services can be provided at MSB, school, or in-home with the family.

 School Year Activities for Students

 FIRST Lego League Robotics Team

 Students ages 9-14 can join MSB’s Outreach Robotics team, 180 Optimum, which competes annually in the FIRST Lego League (FLL) Challenge.
 FLL emphasizes Core Values, Research and Robotics.
 The team will work together to code a Lego robot using Quorum, an accessible programming language.
 It will also incorporate large print, braille, and other strategies into all aspects of the team.

 For more information or to join the team, contact Gina Fugate at firstname.lastname@example.org.

 Maryland Regional Braille Challenge

 Braille is an essential key to literacy!
 It allows reading enjoyment, leads to school success, and opens the doors to future employment.
 Each year in February, students who read braille in grade Pre-K through grade 12 are invited to participate in the Maryland Regional Braille Challenge reading and writing contests.
 Parents are invited to participate in workshops about current topics related to visual impairment, the Expanded Core Curriculum (ECC), and education while students take the tests.
 Teachers and school staff are invited to assist with test proctoring and scoring and help to facilitate the day.